199 Bay St, Suite 5300, Commerce Court West, Toronto, ON

 Year called to bar: 1994 (ON)

-Mario Paura is Head of the Real Estate Group in the Toronto office and Co-head of the National Real Estate Group.
-He is an active member of the Mergers & Acquisitions Group, co-leader of the Retail Group and member of the Management Committee.
-Mario’s practice focuses primarily in the areas of commercial real estate, financing, mergers & acquisitions, and commercial leasing.
-Mario’s commercial real estate practice includes all aspects involving the purchase, sale, financing and development of all asset classes including retail and commercial, industrial and office, multi-residential, hospitality and entertainment properties for both private and public companies and REITs.
-In his banking practice, he has acted for both borrowers and lenders in domestic and international, secured and unsecured financings.
-In connection with his mergers & acquisitions practice, Mario regularly advises clients on purchases and divestitures of businesses by way of share and asset purchases, partnerships and joint ventures.
-Mario is a member of the Real Property Sections of both the Canadian Bar Association (Real Property section) and the American Bar Association (ABA).
-In 2016, he was inducted into the American College of Mortgage Attorneys (ACMA).
+Mario Paura is Head of the Toronto office’s Real Estate Group and Co-Head of the National Real Estate Group.
+He is an active member of the Mergers & Acquisitions Group, co-leader of the Retail Group, and a member of the firm’s Management Committee.
+Mario has over 25 years of experience focused primarily in the areas of commercial real estate, financing, M&A and commercial leasing.
+Mario’s diverse and sophisticated real estate practice includes all aspects involving the purchase, sale, financing and development of asset classes including retail and commercial, industrial and office, multi-residential, hospitality and entertainment properties, and REITs.
+In his banking practice, Mario has acted for both borrowers and lenders in domestic and international, secured and unsecured financings.
+In connection with his mergers and acquisitions practice, Mario regularly represents a variety of clients with portfolios that span North America in all aspects of real estate investment.
+He effectively provides clients with customized and practical advice on purchases and divestitures of businesses by way of share and asset purchases, partnerships and joint ventures.
+Clients rely on Mario’s significant experience to help them maximize value and increase management efficiency.

 On February 19, 2019, GTY Technology Holdings Inc. (“GTY”), a special purpose acquisition company traded on the NASDAQ and which was formed to consummate a business combination with established government technology companies, acquired Bonfire Interactive Ltd. (“Bonfire”), Questica Inc (“Questica”) and Questica USCDN Inc. (“Questica USCDN”)